 Students will read, write, estimate, count, compare and order numbers to 1000, extending understanding of the base 10 system to the thousands.
 They will read, write and model multiplication and division problems.
 They will use and describe multiple strategies to solve addition, subtraction, multiplication and division problems, reasonably estimating the answers.
 They will compare fractions using manipulative, and develop appropriate mathematical vocabulary.

-In the PYP, social studies is considered as the study of people in relation to their past, present and future; their environment and society.
+In the PYP, social studies are considered as the study of people in relation to their past, present and future; their environment and society.
 It triggers curiosity and develops an understanding of a rapidly changing world.
-Students develop their individual and socio-cultural identities through social studies, as well as the skills and knowledge required to participate actively in their classroom, SIS community and the world.
-Our purpose is to provide students with authentic learning tasks to understand of the world around them, historical and geographical influences and the changing role of individuals in different contexts.
+Students develop their individual and socio-cultural identities through social studies, as well as the skills and knowledge required to participate actively in their classroom, SIS Community and the world.
+Our purpose is to provide students with authentic learning tasks to understand the world around them, historical and geographical influences and the changing role of individuals in different contexts.

 |Human systems and economic activities||The study of how and why people construct organizations and systems; the ways in which people connect locally and globally; the distribution of power and authority.|